Heart Rate Monitors

 Heart rate drift

 This is the increase in heart rate seen over time while exercising constantly.
 Some studies have found that your heart rate can increase by as much as 5 to 20 bpm during exercise lasting 20 to 60 minutes even when the work rate does not change.

 Heart rate variability

 This describes the variations in the intervals between consecutive heartbeats.
 Even when the heart rate is stable, the time between successive beats can vary considerably.
-At rest, heart rate variability is more significant in aerobically trained individuals than in untrained individuals.
+Heart rate variability is more significant at rest in aerobically trained individuals than in untrained individuals.

 The nervous system influences the resting heart rate using signals from the Vagus nerve.
-Resting heart rate will fluctuate with the respiration cycle.
+The resting heart rate will fluctuate with the respiration cycle.
 Inspiration is accompanied by heart rate elevation and expiration with a drop in heart rate.
 When there is considerable variability for each respiratory cycle, we say there is a high vagal tone, and when there is low variability, we have weak or poor vagal tone.

 The heart rate is a useful parameter for monitoring the athlete's body's reaction to training, and the HRM provides a convenient method for measuring and recording heart rate during exercise.

-On its own, heart rate does not allow for an accurate assessment of the training effectiveness over time and cannot tell the coach or athlete which aspects of the training program are having a positive or negative influence on training adaptation.
+The heart rate does not allow for an accurate assessment of the training effectiveness over time and cannot tell the coach or athlete which aspects of the training program have a positive or negative influence on training adaptation.